illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 - NLWP: The number of threads currently being used in the process
 - VSZ: The program size (virtual memory size) of the process, in kilobytes (1 kilobyte = 1024 bytes)
 - STAT: The state of the process
 - START: The start time of the process.
-You will want to add the boot time of the computer, and start time of the process to calculate this.
+You will want to add the boot time of the computer (`btime`), and start time of the process (`stime`) to calculate this.
 Make sure you are careful while converting from various formats - the man pages for `procfs` have helpful tips.
 - TIME: The amount of cpu time that the process has been executed for.
 This includes time the process has been scheduled in user mode (`utime`) and kernel mode (`stime`).
 - COMMAND: The command that executed the process